 Advocacy | Partnership | ImpactWhat We Do

 CSFF provides financial support to qualified organizations through the following funding opportunities.
 Our goal is to help organizations learn, adapt and respond rapidly to varying community needs.
 We encourage high levels of collective thinking, creating long-term systemic change and addressing solutions to complex issues.
+CSFF does not provide funding for endowments, sponsorships, or capital campaigns.
 Currently, funding is primarily focused in Routt County, Colorado.

 The core of the Foundation work is conducted through funding projects.
 CSFF provides multi-year capacity funding through enhanced partnerships to address various community needs.
 Each project focuses on a particular area of interest and fosters collaborative efforts between public, private and nonprofit sectors.